 In the applicant's SOJ, the applicant concludes that all public facilities are either existing, under construction or fully-funded within the CIP, and will be adequate for residential uses proposed in this application.
 The CIP provides full funding (within its six-year funding window) for a new Beechtree Fire/EMS station located along Leeland Road near its intersection with US-301.
-The subject development is within the service area for Police District II - Bowie, Maryland.
-This police facility will adequately serve the population generated by the residential development at Willowbrook.
-Moreover, it should be noted that the residential units approved in this development will be subject to all appropriate school and public safety surcharges imposed by the County.
+The proposed development is within the service area for Police District II - Bowie, Maryland.
+This police facility will adequately serve the population generated by the proposed residential development at Willowbrook.
+Moreover, it should be noted that the residential units proposed in this development will be subject to all appropriate school and public safety surcharges imposed by the County.

-Police, fire and rescue, school, water and sewer, parks, recreational and trail facilities were evaluated for the subject site and will be adequate for the proposed development as provided in the referral memorandums outlined in Finding 9 below.
+Police, fire and rescue, school, water and sewer, parks, recreational and trail facilities were evaluated for the subject site and will be adequate for the proposed development as provided in the referral memorandums incorporated into this technical staff report by reference, outlined in Finding 9 below.